SebastianJarosch/ChipCytometry-Image-Processing/README.md

 ![Shading correction image](https://github.com/SebastianJarosch/ChipCytometry-Image-Processing/blob/master/img/shading.jpg) <br><br>
 c) Select channels and specify the parameters and press OK <br><br>
 ![Options image](https://github.com/SebastianJarosch/ChipCytometry-Image-Processing/blob/master/img/options.jpg) <br><br>
 d) If thresholding was selected as segmentation method: adjust the **lower threshold** when you are asked to, in order to adjust the segmentation to your DNA staining.
-If 'pretrained NN' was selected, the pretrained model will be applied directly on your nuclei staining channel. <br><br>
+If 'pretrained NN' was selected, the pretrained model will be applied directly on your nuclei staining channel. *Segmentation via the pretrained NN leads to a better segmentation efficiency but is therefore also more prone to oversegmentation* <br><br>
 ![Segmentation image](https://github.com/SebastianJarosch/ChipCytometry-Image-Processing/blob/master/img/segmentation.jpg) <br><br>

 ### 3. Quality control